A person projecting a beam of light onto a wall

 Another effective coping mechanism is to practice self-awareness and self-reflection.
 It’s important to recognize your own emotions and reactions to your partner’s projections.
 Take a step back and ask yourself if your response is based on your own feelings or if it’s a reaction to your partner’s projection.
 This can help you avoid getting caught up in a cycle of projection and defensiveness.

-See also How to Buy Wall Mount Kit for Tv
+See also How High to Mount Tv on the Wall

 Learning to avoid projecting your own insecurities onto others